Course Title: Analyse and participate in complex spoken discourse for further study

 This task involves participating in a team to research an allocated debate topic finding statistics, quotes and evidence to use as evidence in the debate.
 The group will participate in a formal debate against an opposing team.

-Assessment Task 10: Analyse aural text and participate in a tutorial Due: Week 14
+Assessment Task 8 Take notes from an aural text and participate in a group discussion

 This task explores text types and purposes with listening and note taking to documentary aural texts.
 Students will take notes whilst listening to selected texts and participate in small group discussion and expressing opinions with evidence and examples.
 Students will also evaluate their participation in the discussion and identify areas for improvement